Distributionally Robust Reinforcement Learning with Human Feedback

 \subsection{Policy Optimization}

 We next consider the robust policy optimization when given an estimated reward model as input.
-Although \cref{alg:dist-RLHF-policy} specifies a weighted version of natural policy gradient method, in order to obtain a practical RLHF algorithm, we deviate from NPG and adopt proximal policy optimization \parencite[PPO,][]{schulman2017proximal}, which has been immensely successful in LLM fine-tuning.
+Although \cref{alg:dist-RLHF-policy} specifies a weighted version of natural policy gradient method, in order to obtain a practical RLHF algorithm, we deviate from NPG and adopt proximal policy optimization \citep[PPO,][]{schulman2017proximal}, which has been immensely successful in LLM fine-tuning.
 However, we implement robust variants of PPO by reweighting the gradients.
-This was implemented in two ways -- (1) scale the rewards/advantages computed by PPO's value function (referred to as \textit{version A}, or vA), and (2) scale the policy loss (referred to as \textit{version B}).
+This was implemented in two ways -- (1) scale the rewards/advantages computed by PPO's value function (\textit{version A}), and (2) scale the policy loss (\textit{version B}).
 Initial experiments showed \textit{version A} is performing slightly better than \textit{version B} (see the comparison in the Appendix, \Cref{tab:eval-ppo-vavb}), and we present only version A in the main text.